 Yasaka brand manufactures it in black and red colors with 1.8, 2.0, and max thicknesses.
 It is one of the best rubbers to be used by beginners because it is easier to use.
 It has the perfect grip and is very good for backhand and forehand if you’re learning topspin.

-Yasaka uses natural rubber gum for the top sheet that boosts the level of spin and the power of spin.
-The Top sheet is combined with the new power sponge and, they collaborate well, forming this Hybrid Energy rubber.
+Yasaka uses natural rubber gum for the top sheet that boosts the level of spin and power.
+The Top sheet is combined with the new power sponge, and they collaborate well, forming this Hybrid Energy rubber.

 - Speed: 93

 Yasaka Rakza 7 soft rubber sheet provides more control and better looping for advanced players.
 Compared to Butterfly Tenergy, it is much cheaper and softer.
 So, you can play ping pong with allround style.
 Yasaka rubber provides softness and great touch with the ping pong ball.
 That way, you gain confidence in pimples and blocks.